vmware/vcf-security-and-compliance-guidelines/security-advisories/vmsa-2022-0021/README.md

 Questions & Answers
 -------------------

-NOTE: Please use the index on the left side to navigate, as the Q&A you need most may be near the bottom of the document.
-New information added after the original publication date is added to the end of the list to preserve links to the subsections.
+NOTE: New information added after the original publication date is added to the end of the list to preserve links to the subsections.

 ### Who is affected?

 Customers who have deployed a product listed in the VMSA.
-Please note that this might include products and suites that oﬀer Workspace ONE Access or VMware Identity Manager (vIDM) components as an optional installation.
+Please note that this might include products and suites that offer Workspace ONE Access or VMware Identity Manager (vIDM) components as an optional installation.

 ### When do I need to act?

 This critical vulnerability **should be patched or mitigated immediately** per the instructions in VMSA.

-Organizations that practice change management using the ITIL deﬁnitions of change types would consider this an “emergency change.”
-All environments are diﬀerent, have diﬀerent tolerance for risk, and have diﬀerent security controls and defense-in-depth to mitigate risk, so customers must make their own decisions on how to proceed.
+Organizations that practice change management using the ITIL definitions of change types would consider this an “emergency change.”
+All environments are different, have different tolerance for risk, and have different security controls and defense-in-depth to mitigate risk, so customers must make their own decisions on how to proceed.
 However, given the severity of the vulnerability, we strongly recommend immediate action.

 ### What should I do to protect myself?

-To fully protect yourself and your organization, please install one of the patch versions listed in the VMware Security Advisory, or use the workarounds listed in the VMSA.
+The most reliable way to remove the vulnerabilities is to install one of the patch versions listed in the VMware Security Advisory; the workarounds listed in the VMSA are also available.
 These updates do not introduce new functionality or other changes beyond resolving these issues and should be a straightforward update in most environments.

-There may be other protections available in your organization depending on your security posture, defense-in-depth strategies, and conﬁgurations of virtual machines.
+There may be other protections available in your organization depending on your security posture, defense-in-depth strategies, and configurations of virtual machines.
 All organizations must decide for themselves whether to rely on those protections.

 ### Is this being exploited “in the wild?”